puppetlabs/puppetlabs-registry/README.markdown

     notice: /Stage[main]/Registry::Purge_example/Registry_value[HKLM\Software\Vendor\Puppet Labs\Examples\KeyPurge\Value1]/data: data changed '1' to '0'
     notice: Finished catalog run in 0.16 seconds

-###Puppet Enterprise: Compliance

-The Registry module comes with a class that provides an example of how to use the audit metaparameter to inspect `registry_key` and `registry_value` resources with the Compliance feature of Puppet Enterprise.

-To use this class, either

-    include registry::compliance_example

-or, use the Puppet Enterprise console to assign the class to a Windows node or node group.

 ##Limitations

-This module was developed for use on *nix puppet master with Windows puppet agents.
+This module was developed for use on *nix puppet master, and has been tested on Windows Server 2003, 2008 R2, 2012, and 2012 R2 on the puppet agents.

-Please log tickets and issues at our [Module Issue Tracker](http://projects.puppetlabs.com/projects/modules).
+Please log tickets and issues at our [Module Issue Tracker](https://tickets.puppetlabs.com/browse/MODULES).

 ##Development